 Q: How long do you leave lash removal cream on?

 A: Typically, professional eyelash extension adhesive remover needs to sit for 5 to 10 minutes to fully dissolve the cured cyanoacrylate adhesive.
-Using a plastic wrap covering can trap body heat and speed up this process.
+Using a plastic wrap covering can challenge body heat and speed up this process.
 Do not pull the lashes before the glue is dissolved, as this causes pain and damage.

 Q: Can I use Vaseline or Coconut Oil instead of removal cream?